Young women 16-24 years old experience the highest rate of domestic violence and sexual assault nationwide.

 - The Direct Services Program provides free and confidential counseling, case management, information and legal representation to youth seeking orders of protection and other family-related orders to young people aged 24 and under.
 Day One conducts policy advocacy to increase young people's access to safety and legal remedies.

 - The Youth Voices Network is a community of fellow survivors who build public speaking, advocacy and leadership skills by sharing their personal stories and speaking out against dating abuse.

-- Day One collaborates with youth throughout New York City on various special projects to create awareness and engage them about the issue of relationship abuse among youth.
+- Day One collaborates with youth, community based organizations and institutions throughout New York City on various special projects to create awareness and engage young people about the issue of relationship abuse.

-For general inquiries about our programs, please contact our Program Director, Margarita Guzman, at firstname.lastname@example.org.
+For general inquiries about our programs, please contact our Director of Social Services & Training, Michele Paolella at firstname.lastname@example.org.